 Exhibit C: Evidence of good standing

-Instructions: Potential grantee must certify that the organization has a status of “in good standing” with the secretary of state as required by Minnesota Statutes 16B.981 Subd.
+Instructions: Potential grantee must certify that the organization has a status of “in good standing” with the secretary of state as required by Minnesota Statutes 16B.981, subd.
 2 (3) and as part of the response to this grant request for proposal.

 Is your organization (for-profit or nonprofit) registered with the Minnesota Secretary of State’s Office (SOS) and “in good standing?”
-Applicants can verify that they are “in good standing” by searching for their business name on the SOS website (mblsportal.sos.mn.gov/business/search)
+Applicants can verify that they are “in good standing” by searching for their business name on the SOS website (mblsportal.sos.mn.gov/business/search).

 ☐ Yes